near/docs/docs/1.concepts/data-flow/token-transfer-flow.md

 ![Complete scheme of Token transfer between the accounts from different Shards](/docs/flow-token-transfer/01-diff-shards-complete.png)

 This is it.
-Tokens has been transferred from the account on one Shard to the account on a different Shard, and the initial sender, **alice.near**, received a refund of Gas.
+Tokens have been transferred from the account on one Shard to the account on a different Shard, and the initial sender, **alice.near**, received a refund of Gas.

 ## Token transfer between accounts found on the same shard